Insights

 Carolyn Wimbly Martin and Nick Feldstern

 This post has been updated.
-Read the original post here, the second addendum here and the third addendum here.
+Read the original post here, the second addendum here, the third addendum here and the fourth addendum here.
 As the COVID-19 crisis continues, royalty-free access to digital content remains a concern for academics at all levels of research and instruction.
-The Internet Archive copyright dispute, however, came to a head this month when Hachette […]
+The Internet Archive copyright dispute, however, came to a head […]

 Read more